Working With Templates

 There are a few fields that need to be on every single form:

-- Single Line Text, for listing GL (General Ledger) on any monetized form
+- GL (General Ledger) - Single Line Text field, required for any monetized form

 If this is a template for forms that might be monetized, create a GL field by clicking on "Single Line Text" in the brown "Add a Field" tab on the right of the editor.
 Click on your new field, and the "Field Properties" tab will automatically open.
 Change the field label to "GL," then check "Read Only" under rules and "Hidden" under field visibility.
 In the Default Text field, enter the GL Account Number as all digits - no dots, dashes, or spaces - for reporting consistency.